microsoftgraph/microsoft-graph-comms-samples/Samples/PublicSamples/RecordingBot/docs/tutorials/deploy/acr.md

 }
 ```

-So now we successfully attached our Azure container registry to our AKS cluster and our AKS cluster can pull docker images from our Azure container registry.
+We successfully attached our Azure container registry to our AKS cluster and it can pull docker images from our Azure container registry.

 In the next step we [clone the code and build our docker image in the container registry](./build.md)